Maxxy21/simple-c-compiler/README.md

     - Comparison operations

 ## Limitations

 - No function declarations/calls
 - No arrays or pointers
 - Limited to int and bool types
 - Single scope (no nested scopes)
-- Control structures are parsed but execution flow is not fully implemented